tantansir/tantansir.github.io/_pages/about.md

 (1) Mobility and accessibility of urban infrastructure for people with disabilities

-(2) Visual aesthetics and urban perception to inform urban design and regeneration
+(2) Urban perception and visual aesthetics to inform urban design and regeneration

 (3) Large-scale AI-enhanced geospatial analysis of how urban environments and planning shape human behavior